DocLens: Multi-aspect Fine-grained Evaluation for Medical Text Generation: Experiments

-\start{Influence of in-context examples} In-context examples substantially improve the overall results, but increasing the number of examples from 1 to 2 leads to diminishing returns across the majority of metrics.
-Moreover, in both tasks, in-context examples markedly improve the citation quality of GPT-3.5-turbo, though the influence is not as large for GPT-4.
-Intriguingly, when we remove the dummy example in 0-shot learning, GPT-3.5-turbo often either fails to generate any citations or produces all citations simultaneously at the conclusion of the output.
-In contrast, GPT-4 consistently generates citations in the correct format across the two datasets.
-This suggests that GPT-4 possesses better instruction-following ability than GPT-3.5-turbo and does not heavily rely on in-context examples.
+\start{Influence of in-context examples} We observe that the results under most metrics can be improved by adding in-context examples, but increasing the number of examples from 1 to 2 leads to diminishing returns.
+Intriguingly, when the prompt only contains the instruction with no examples, GPT-3.5-turbo often fails to generate any citations or produces all citations together at the end.
+In contrast, GPT-4 consistently generates citations in the correct format across the three datasets.

-\start{GPT vs. Open-source models} As shown in \autoref{fig:aci_performance}, GPT-based methods outperform open-source models in all cases except one, where BART+SAMSum (full) outperforms GPT-3.5-turbo (section) on claim precision.
-The reason may be open-source models typically generate much shorter outputs than GPT-based models.
-E.g., BART+SAMSum (full) generates 179.4 words on average and GPT-3.5 (section, 0-shot) has 706.2.
+\start{Proprietary vs. Open-source generation models} As shown in \autoref{fig:aci_performance}, GPT-based models outperform open-source models in the majority of experiments.
+We also observe that open-source models typically generate much shorter outputs than GPT-based models with heavy omission.
+E.g., BART+SAMSum (full) generates 179.4 words on average and GPT-4 (full, 2-shot) generates 351.9.

-\start{Correlations between Metrics} \Cref{fig:aci_performance,fig:mimic_performance} show that the metrics do no always correlate with each other.
-We provide an in-depth look by computing the Kendall's $\tau$ coefficient.
-Specifically, we divide metrics into two groups: recall-based metrics (including claim recall, ROUGE-L recall, MEDCON recall, etc.) and precision-based metrics (including claim precision, ROUGE-L precision, etc.).
-We then compute coefficients between metrics in each group.

-As shown in \autoref{fig:metric_corr}, the correlations between various metrics are not particularly high.
-GPT-4-based metrics exhibit relatively low coefficients with Rouge-L, MEDCON, and BERTScore.
-Even when comparing GPT-4 and TRUE, the highest coefficient is a mere 0.75.
-This suggests that our proposed GPT-4-based metrics display a degree of discordance with the existing evaluation metrics. \Cref{tab:case,tab:case_TRUE} show examples where GPT-4 disagrees with other metrics, such as ROUGE-L, MEDCON, and TRUE.
-This observation motivates us to conduct a comprehensive investigation into the metric agreement with human preferences.
+\start{Results under different evaluators} Comparing results computed by \modelname with different evaluators, we can observe that Mistral assigns overall higher scores than the other models, which in many cases misjudges ``partially support'' as ``fully support''.
+We can also observe that the correlation between TRUE and GPT-4 is much lower on MeQSum than the other two datasets.
+The reason might be TRUE is mainly trained on declarative sentences and hence has unsatisfactory performance in judging the entailment relationships between questions.